tuuchen/R0314-MEVN/airbnb-RESTI-API/README.md

 #

-### Get all results and filter by page
+### Get all results and paginate

 /api/all`?page=1`

-### Get all results and filter by page, sort by option and price ascending
+### Get all results and paginate, sort by option and price ascending

 /api/all`?page=1&sort=price&order=asc`